geomorphR/geomorph/cran-comments.md

 There were no ERRORs or WARNINGs.

 ## Downstream dependencies
 I have also run R CMD check on downstream dependencies of geomorph.
-All packages that I could install passed except:
+All packages that I could install passed.

-* Phylocurve: This is due to a deprecated function in geomorph.
-The maintainer of phylocurve has been made aware of the issue, I have provided the maintainer with code that resolves this, and have given the maintainer time to make their changes.
-Additionally, since geomorph 3.2.1 (Jan 27, 2020) the man page for the deprecated function stated: "Notes for geomorph 3.2.1.0900 and subsequent versions.
-This function is deprecated and will soon be removed.
-The function 'gm.prcomp' can be used instead to generate phylomorphospace plots."